Fisheye3R: Adapting Unified 3D Feed-Forward Foundation Models to Fisheye Lenses: Experiments

 \subsection{Results}

-\paragraphtitle{Quantitative improvements on fisheye datasets.} \Cref{tab:quantitative} summarizes the quantitative results on three datasets with fully fisheye sequences.
-Our adaptation framework yields consistent and substantial performance gains over the baseline models, demonstrating that calibration tokens can effectively bridge the geometric domain gap between perspective and fisheye imagery.
+\paragraphtitle{Quantitative improvements on fisheye datasets.} \Cref{tab:quantitative} summarizes the quantitative results on three datasets of fisheye sequences.
+Fisheye3R yields consistent and substantial performance gains over the baseline models, demonstrating that calibration tokens can effectively bridge the geometric domain gap between perspective and fisheye imagery.
 Remarkably, even self-supervised learning using only unlabeled perspective RGB images boosts performance on fisheye data by a large margin, achieving a 50\%+ improvement in 26/135 tests across all models and metrics.
-This highlights the framework's potential to scale with larger corpora of unlabeled data for further enhancement.
+This highlights our framework's potential to scale with larger corpora of unlabeled data for further enhancement.
 The introduction of annotated perspective data further strengthens these results, with 37/135 metrics showing improvements exceeding 50\%.
 Performance ultimately peaks when incorporating annotated fisheye data, where a 50\%+ improvement is achieved in 77/135 cases.
-These results underscore that while our method is highly effective in data-constrained regimes, it scales efficiently as more supervision becomes available.
+This shows that while Fisheye3R is highly effective in data-constrained regimes, it scales efficiently as more supervision becomes available.

 \paragraphtitle{Qualitative comparisons.} We qualitatively compare our method with previous unified feed-forward foundation models in \cref{fig:qualitative}.
 Our method achieves significantly more accurate 3D scene reconstruction from the sequence of fisheye images thanks to the calibration tokens.
-While traditional foundation models are incapable of accurately predicting 3D scene geometry from distorted fisheye lenses, our prediction generally offers a reconstruction with much better fidelity and accurate alignment with ground truth.
+While traditional foundation models are incapable of accurately predicting 3D scene geometry from distorted fisheye lenses, our method produces reconstructions with higher fidelity and better alignment with ground truth.